mormannlab/mormannlab.github.io/mormannlab-site/content/en/people/members/florian-mormann/_index.md

 ---
-title: "Prof. Florian Mormann, MD, PhD"
+title: "Prof. Dr. Florian Mormann"
 description: "Prof. Dr. Florian Mormann leads the Cognitive and Clinical Neurophysiology workgroup, focusing on the neurobiology of perception and memory, as well as the pathophysiological mechanisms leading to epileptic seizures."
 type: "member"
 role: "Head of Working Group"